Pattern Printing and Assembly Guide

 I've misplaced a file I purchased.
 Can you send me a new one?

 Absolutely!
-Email us with your order number, billing information, or the email address you used for the order, and we will send a link that allows you to download the files again.
+Email us your order number, billing information, or the email address used for the order so we can look it up, and we will send you a link to download the files again.

 You can also find a link to the files in your order history.